jacob-chia/tinychain/doc/en/03-data-structure-api.md

 - [src/schema/tx.rs](../../src/schema/tx.rs)
 - [src/schema/req_resp.rs](../../src/schema/req_resp.rs)

-## 3 Beautifying the Log and HTTP Response
+## 4 Beautifying the Log and HTTP Response

-Read more in `src/schema/v1.rs`.
-The `BlockHeader.parent_hash` and `SignedTx.sig` fields are both `Vec<u8>`.
+Also in `src/schema/v1.rs`, the `BlockHeader.parent_hash` and `SignedTx.sig` fields are both `Vec<u8>`.
 Whether printed in the logs or returned in the HTTP response, they are unreadable.
 Let's solve this problem.

-### 3.1 Defining a Generic Length Array
+### 4.1 Defining a Generic Length Array

 We need to define two types: `Hash` and `Signature`.
 Both types perform the same functions, but differ in the length of their byte arrays.
 To simplify things, we can define an array with a generic length and create two aliases.